snowkylin/tensorflow-handbook/source/en/basic/installation.rst

 Then it means that TensorFlow is installed successfully.
 There may be some TensorFlow prompts when running, which is normal.

+.. admonition:: Some possible error messages and solutions when importing TensorFlow

+    If you have TensorFlow 2.1 installed on Windows, you may experience a `DLL loading error when importing TensorFlow <https://github.com/tensorflow/tensorflow/issues/35749>`_ error.
+You can solve it by installing `Microsoft Visual C++ Redistributable for Visual Studio 2015, 2017 and 2019 <https://support.microsoft.com/en-us/help/2977003/the-latest-supported-visual-c-downloads>`_ .

+    If your CPU is too old or entry-level (e.g., Intel's Atom series processors), your python environment may crash directly when importing TensorFlow.
+This is due to the lack of AVX instruction set.
+The AVX instruction set is added by default in the official version of TensorFlow in version 1.6 and later.
+If your CPU does not support the AVX instruction set, it will report an error (you can use CPU-Z on Windows or ``cat /proc/cpuinfo`` on Linux to see whether your CPU support AVX).
+In this case, it is recommended that you use a community version of your own hardware and software environment, such as `yaroslavvb/tensorflow-community-wheels <https://github.com/yaroslavvb/tensorflow-community-wheels>`_ on GitHub.
+As of June 2020, `this issue <https://github.com/yaroslavvb/tensorflow-community-wheels/issues/153>`_ includes the latest version of TensorFlow compiled under Ubuntu with AVX removed.
+You may also consider recompiling TensorFlow under your own platform.

 Here we use Python language.
 For tutorials for Python language you can refer to `runoob Python 3 tutorial <http://www.runoob.com/python3/python3-tutorial.html>`_ or `Liao Xuefeng's Python Tutorial <https://www.liaoxuefeng.com>`_.
 This handbook may assume that the readers possess basic knowledge of the Python langauge.
 Do not be neverous.
 Python is easy to learn, and TensorFlow is not involved with Python advanced features.

 IDE configuration